-X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2010 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Nu mber: 001-31458 Newcastle Inve ▲ Maryland (State or other jurisdiction of incorporation or organization) 81-0559116 (I.R.S.
-Employer Identification No.) 1345 Avenue of the Americas, New York, NY (Address of principal executive offices) 10105 (Zip Code) (212) 798 (Registrant's telephone num (Former name, former address and former fiscal year, if changed since last report) month ate by check mark whether the registrant (1) has filed all reports required to be filed to so (or for such shorter period that the registrant was required to file such reports), and Yes $\boxtimes$ No $\square$ by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 (2) has been subject to such filing requirements for the past 90 poste ts corporate Web site, if any, every Interactive Data File required to be submitted and eding 12 months (or for such shorter period that the registrant was required to submit ate by check mark whether the registrant is a large accelerated filer, an accelerated file accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer $\boxtimes$ (Do not che er reporting company $\square$ ck if a smaller reporting company) Indica ate by check mark whether the registrant is a shell company (as defined in Rule 12b- 2 of the Exchange Act).
-Yes □ No ⊠ Indica ate the number of shares outstanding of each of the issuer's classes of common stock as of the last practicable date.
-Comi mon stock, \$0.01 par value per share: 62,024,945 shares outstanding as of Augus st 4, 2010.
+■ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2011 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number er: 001-31458 Newcastle Invest (Exact name of registrant as spec ♣ Maryland (State or other jurisdiction of incorporation or organization) 81-0559116 (I.R.S.
+Employer Identification No.) 1345 Avenue of the Americas, New York, NY (Address of principal executive offices) 10105 (Zip Code) (212) 798-610 (Registrant's telephone number, in (Former name, former address and former fiscal l year, if changed since last report) ndicate by check mark whether the registrant (1) has filed all reports required to be filed by Somonths (or for such shorter period that the registrant was required to file such reports), and (2) lays.
+Yes $\boxtimes$ No $\square$ ndicate by check mark whether the registrant has submitted electronically and posted on its consted pursuant to Rule 405 of Regulations S-T ( $\S232.405$ of this chapter) during the preceding and post such files). $\square$ Yes No $\square$ ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of arge accelerated filer $\square$ Accelerated filer $\boxtimes$ Non-accelerated filer $\square$ (Do not check in Smaller reporting company $\square$ f a smaller reporting company) ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ ndicate the number of shares outstanding of each of the issuer's classes of common stock, as of of the last practicable date.
+Common stock, \$0.01 par value per share: 79,277,184 shares outstanding as of May 1, 20 11.